Characteristic cycles and the microlocal geometry of the Gauss map, I: Geometric applications

-As a final upper bound from invariants in tensor powers, we say that $\scrM$ admits a~{\em cubic form} if there is a nontrivial morphism $\scrM*\scrM*\scrM \rightarrow \one$.
-To formulate lower bounds on monodromy groups, recall that up to duality the symmetric group~$\frakS_d$ has a unique irreducible complex representation of dimension $d-1$.
-We say that a subgroup of~$\frakS_d$ is {\em irreducible} if it acts irreducibly on this representation; such subgroups are classified in~\cite{Saxl}.
-Similarly, the group $H = (\pm 1)^{d/2} \rtimes \frakS_{d/2}$ has a natural faithful $d/2$-dimensional irreducible complex representation, and we say that a subgroup of $H$ is {\em irreducible} if it acts irreducibly on this representation.
+The results described above provide an effective way to determine Tannaka groups if we have upper bounds on these groups and lower bounds on the monodromy of Gauss maps.
+Upper bounds come from invariants in tensor powers.
+For $\scrM \in \Mhol(\scrD_A)$, let~$\gamma: \Char(\scrM) \to V$ be the Gauss map and $d=\deg(\gamma)$ its generic degree, which coincides with the dimension of the representation corresponding to $\scrM$ under the Tannakian formalism.
+Translating back from multilinear algebra, we say that \begin{enumerate} \item $\scrM$ has {\em trivial determinant} if its top exterior convolution power $\mathrm{Alt}^{*d}(\scrM)$ is isomorphic to the unit object $\one = \delta_0$ modulo negligible summands.
+This always holds up to a translation by a point, see lemma~\ref{lem:character}. \item $\scrM$ is~{\em self-dual} if it is isomorphic to its dual $\scrM^\vee = (-\id_A)^* \, \rmD(\scrM)$, where we denote by

-With this terminology, all previously known examples of Tannaka groups are covered by the following result:
+the usual duality functor.
+In this case the characteristic cycle $\CC(\scrM)$ is stable under the involution $(-\id_A) \times \id_V$.
+If this characteristic cycle is moreover reduced and has no component supported over a point $p\in A(\bbC)$ with $2p = 0$, then the Gauss map $\gamma: \Char(\scrM)\to V$ will have as its general fiber a collection of $d/2$ distinct pairs of mutually inverse points, in which case the monodromy operation is given by a subgroup $\Gal(\gamma) \hookrightarrow H_d = (\pm 1)^{d/2} \rtimes \frakS_{d/2}$. \item $\scrM$ admits a {\em cubic form} if there is a non-trivial morphism $\scrM^{*3} \rightarrow \one$. \end{enumerate} Concerning lower bounds on monodromy, we say that a subgroup of the symmetric group $\frakS_d$ is {\em irreducible} if it acts irreducibly on the natural $(d-1)$-dimensional complex representation which is the quotient of the standard permutation representation by its one-dimensional subspace of invariants.
+If $d$ is even, we say that a subgroup of~$H_d = \{\pm 1\}^{d/2} \rtimes \frakS_{d/2}$ is {\em irreducible} if it acts irreducibly on the natural complex representation of dimension $d/2$ in which $\{\pm 1\}^{d/2}$ acts via diagonal matrices and~$\frakS_{d/2}$ acts by permuting the factors.